BdR76/CSVLint/docs/readme.md

 Sort **ascending** start with low values, end with high values `0 -> 9, A -> Z`
 Sort **descending** start with high values, end with low values `Z -> A, 9 -> 0`

+When sorting on value, text columns will be sorted alphabetically, integer and decimal columns are sorted numerically and datetime values are sorted chronologically.

 When sorting on a column that contains several of the same values, then the sort order for the lines with those values will not change.
 Meaning that lines with the same value will be in the sort order as they were before sorting.